UPPMAX/programming_formalisms/reflections/2024_autumn/20241115_onboarding.md

 - `n`: number of learners
 - max amount of learners: 2
 - amount of teachers that would have sufficed: 1
+- Use `r` as number of registrations where `R` is 20
+- Prediction that would be correct:
+    - Amount of learners to expect: `r / 5`
+    - Amount of learners to have questions: `r / 10`
+    - Amount of learners to pop in and out: `r / 10`
+    - Amount of teachers needed: `r / 20`